 Handling network failure instances

-If any of the tests fail, it might be indicative of certain firewall restrictions blocking Twilio from communicating with the internet.
+If any of the tests fail, it might be indicative of certain firewall restrictions blocking Salesmate from communicating with the internet.
 Here, TCP, UDP or both of these would have failed.

 The best way to go forward is to whitelist all the IP addresses and open the ports that are mentioned by Twilio.
 To check the whitelisted IP addresses and ports please refer: Whitelisted IP adresseses